awsdocs/aws-java-developer-guide-v2/doc_source/examples-simple-notification-service.rst

 Subscribe an endpoint to a topic
 ================================

-Once you have a topic created, you can configure which communication channels will be endpoints for that topic.
-Messages are distributed to these endpoints after being received by |SNS|.
+After you create a topic, you can configure which communication channels will be endpoints for that topic.
+Messages are distributed to these endpoints after |SNS| receives them.

 To configure a communication channel as an endpoint for a topic, subscribe that endpoint to the topic.
 To start, build a :aws-java-class:`SubscribeRequest <services/sns/model/SubscribeRequest>` object.
-Specify the communication channel (for example, :code:`lambda` or :code:`email`) as the :methodname:`protocol()`, set the :method:`endpoint()` to the relevant output location (for example, the :code:`ARN` of a |LAM| function or an email address), and set the :code:`ARN` of the topic to which you wish to subscribe as the :methodname:`topicArn()`.
-Then, send the request object to SNS using :classname:`SnsClient`’s :methodname:`subscribe()` method.
+Specify the communication channel (for example, :code:`lambda` or :code:`email`) as the :methodname:`protocol()`.
+Set the :methodname:`endpoint()` to the relevant output location (for example, the ARN of a |LAM| function or an email address), and then set the ARN of the topic to which you want to subscribe as the :methodname:`topicArn()`.
+Send the request object to SNS by using the :methodname:`subscribe()` method of the :classname:`SnsClient`.
 You can capture the result of this request as a :aws-java-class:`SubscribeResponse <services/sns/model/SubscribeResponse>` object.